The 7 best sea salt sprays for effortlessly beachy hair

 -

-Bumble & Bumble are the first name in the best sea salt sprays, and we could see why this is such a cult favorite from the first spritz.
+Bumble & bumble is the first name that springs to mind for many when considering the best sea salt sprays, and we could see why this is such a cult favorite from the first spritz.
 It’s a really lovely fine mist, which manages to replicate the kind of damp, salty breeze that hazes over hair when you’re by the coast.

-A couple of quick spritzes gave our hair an immediately matte texture that was the perfect remedy to day one hair that feels a bit too perfect and polished.
-You have to be careful not to spray too much though, as we think it’s quite easy to stray into matted rather than matte territory.
-A little goes a long way so we predict this little bottle of one of the best hair styling products will last for ages.
+A couple of quick spritzes immediately gave our tester's hair a matte texture that was the perfect remedy to freshly washed hair that felt a bit over-polished.
+You have to be careful not to spray too much with this spray, though, as we think it’s quite easy to stray into matted rather than matte territory.
+Also worth noting is that a little goes a long way, so we predict this little bottle of one of the best hair styling products would last many people ages.

 Lush Sea Spray